 Making Interest Rates Work for You

 The most common reason that customers look to refinance their loans is to save on their monthly payment.
 That goes hand in hand with refinancing to get lower interest rates.
-According to Forbes, there are several things you should consider about interest rates, when deciding whether or not to refinance.
+There are several things you should consider about interest rates when deciding whether or not to refinance.
 Understand that predicting interest rates is next to impossible so don’t base your decision to refinance on your ability to prognosticate.
 You also need to remember that interest rates are only part of what goes into your monthly payment.
 And you should also consider the tax consequences of your plan to refinance.
 Remember lower interest rates can also mean lower tax deductions.

 Refinancing and the Terms of the Loan

 If you do need to lower your monthly payment in the short term, it is possible to do that by lengthening the term of your mortgage.
 But there is a very significant downside to that.
 Refinancing to a longer term mortgage means you will pay a higher interest rate.